natim1997/Final_Project_Jobs/README.md

 The engine is split into two dedicated services to keep responsibilities clean and allow each side to scale independently:

 - **Node.js Backend (The Controller):** The bridge between Firestore and the AI.
-It listens for matching triggers from the app, fetches the relevant candidate and job data, and applies the initial hard-constraint filtering.
+It listens for matching triggers from the app, fetches the relevant candidate and job data, and applies the initial hard-constraint filtering (schedule, location, license).
-- **Python AI Engine (The Brain):** A Flask service dedicated purely to machine learning and NLP.
-It receives the pre-filtered candidates, computes match scores, and returns the ranked results.
+- **Python AI Engine (The Brain):** A Flask service dedicated to machine learning, NLP, and business-rule scoring.
+It runs its own gatekeeper checks, then scores and ranks the candidates who pass.

 ---

 ## The Matching Algorithm

-Matching runs in two distinct phases, designed for both accuracy and efficiency:
+Matching runs in three phases, designed for both accuracy and efficiency:

 ### 1. Hard Constraints Filtering (Node.js)

 Candidates who fail a non-negotiable requirement — such as schedule availability or a required license — are **filtered out immediately**, rather than simply receiving a lower cumulative score.
-This keeps clearly-impossible matches out of the pipeline early, saving compute power and keeping the candidate pool relevant before it ever reaches the AI stage.
+This keeps clearly-impossible matches out of the pipeline early, saving compute power before a request ever reaches the AI stage.

+### 2. The Gatekeeper (Python)

+Before any scoring happens, the AI Engine runs its own hard checks on the pair: is the job within the candidate's search radius, does the candidate's profile actually read like a job seeker (not an employer), did they explicitly rule out this kind of work, and does the candidate show any sign of meeting a required credential (license/certification)?
+A failure at this stage returns a score of `0` immediately, with no further scoring.

-### 2. AI Scoring & Ranking (Python)
+### 3. AI Scoring & Ranking (Python)

-Candidates who pass the hard filters are sent to the AI Engine.
-It combines unstructured data (résumé text, job descriptions) with structured profile data, using machine learning models to produce a final compatibility score for each candidate.
+Candidates who pass the gatekeeper are scored on two combined dimensions: a **Semantic & Experience Matcher** (60% weight — how relevant is this candidate's background to this specific job, via a fine-tuned RoBERTa model plus SVM/MLP classifiers) and a **Motivation & Soft-Skill Booster** (40% weight — transferable skills like responsibility and reliability, with an extra floor for casual/entry-level job categories so a lack of direct experience doesn't unfairly tank an otherwise promising candidate).
+The result is a single 0–100 score, mapped to a human-readable match tier.

 ---